DIRACGrid/diracx/extensions/README.md

 Extensions are enabled via the ``DIRACX_EXTENSIONS`` environment variable.
 It should be set to ``gubbins,diracx``

+## QUESTIONS

+What to do with the `environment.yaml` ? should we replicate wht's in diracx ?

 ## Installing the extension

 To develop, follow the same instruction as ``diracx``